Divyamadane22/Iris-flower-dataset-using-python/README.md

 Iris-virginica

-It covers the end-to-end ML pipeline: ✅ Data Loading
+It covers the end-to-end ML pipeline:
+✅ Data Loading
 ✅ Data Preprocessing
 ✅ Exploratory Data Analysis (EDA)
 ✅ Model Building and Training
 ✅ Evaluation using metrics and visualizations

-🛠️ Tools and Libraries
+🛠️ Tools and Libraries:
 Python
 Pandas
 Numpy